lydiatliu/lydiatliu.github.io/index.md

 *Proceedings of the 35th International Conference on Machine Learning (ICML)*, Stockholm, Sweden, 2018. [[arxiv]](https://arxiv.org/abs/1803.04383)

 ## News
+Apr 2025
+* I am co-organizing the Simons Institute Workshop on [Bridging Prediction and Intervention Problems in Social Systems](https://simons.berkeley.edu/workshops/bridging-prediction-intervention-problems-social-systems) at the Simons Institute, Berkeley, CA,  Jan 12-16, 2026!
+Excited for the second BRIPSS workshop after starting [the first one at BIRS](http://www.birs.ca/events/2024/5-day-workshops/24w5283).

 Jan 2025
 * I am serving as ethics chair of ICML 2025, alongside Kevin Jamieson.
 Grateful for the opportunity to give back to the ICML community!
 * I will be an invited speaker at the [Women in Theory Workshop](https://womenintheory.wordpress.com) at the Simons Institute, Berkeley, CA,  Jun 3 – 6, 2025.